bebcovi/kvizovi-api/README.md

 ### Retrieving gameplays

-You can retrieve gameplays as a creator (returns all gameplays of quizzes that the user created) or as a player (returns gameplays that user played).
+You can retrieve gameplays as a creator (returns gameplays of quizzes that the user created, but only ones which were played by their "students") or as a player (returns gameplays that the user played).

 ```http
 GET /gameplays?as=player&quiz_id=44